Skip to content

 Laura’s Big Guide to Conference Networking, or, How To Meet People in Mutually Beneficial Ways Without Feeling Like a Salesman or Wanting to Chew Your Eyes Out

-But writers are not only capable of socializing like normal functional humans, it’s essential that they do.
+But not only are writers capable of socializing like normal functional humans, it’s essential that they do.
 Publishing is too big to go alone; you’re going to need to take along some colleagues, for everything from critique partners to comparable marketing to moral support.

-I’ve been attending 2-5 conferences a year (except in 2020) for writing and my day job for the last couple of decades.
+I’ve been attending 2-5 in-person conferences a year (except in 2020) for writing and my day job for the last decade or more.
 I’ve done a lot of conferences.
 Here are some things to keep in mind and to try!

 Rewards & Reinforcement (To Write & Have Written)